-The Company expects to raise gross proceeds from the Offer amounting up to P[1,000,000,000.00] based on an Offer Price of P[19.42 to 21.55] per Rights Share representing an up to [10%] discount on the Company's [90-day] VWAP as of the Pricing Date.
-The net proceeds from the Offer is expected to be P[974,560,080.00] after deducting estimated SEC registration fees, PSE listing fees and estimated legal, professional and other expenses that will be incurred in relation to the Rights Offer.
+The Company expects to raise gross proceeds from the Offer amounting ₱1,000,000,000.00 based on an Offer Price of ₱20.00 per Rights Share representing a 3.46% discount on the Company's 90-day VWAP as of the Pricing Date.
+The net proceeds from the Offer is expected to be ₱974,560,080.00 after deducting estimated SEC registration fees, PSE listing fees and estimated legal, professional and other expenses that will be incurred in relation to the Rights Offer.